hector-walker6kqj/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In other words, as a programmer, avoid spending excessive time trying to optimize parts of your code before they prove to be bottlenecks.
 It's more important to write clear, readable, and correct code initially, because over-optimizing early can lead to unnecessary complexity and bugs that are harder to fix later.
 Always measure and analyze performance before making optimizations.

+# 2024-02-20
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use techniques such as the MoSCoW method (Must have, Should have and Could have) to categorize your task and prioritize them accordingly.